jamate16/colombias_gdp_analysis/README.md

 ## Source of data

-The [GDP data](https://www.dane.gov.co/index.php/estadisticas-por-tema/cuentas-nacionales/cuentas-nacionales-trimestrales/historicos-producto-interno-bruto-pib) is sourced from the national administrative department of statistics or DANE (its acronym in spanish)
+The [GDP data](https://www.dane.gov.co/index.php/estadisticas-por-tema/cuentas-nacionales/cuentas-nacionales-trimestrales/historicos-producto-interno-bruto-pib) is sourced from the national administrative department of statistics or DANE (its acronym in spanish).